 - Feminine hygiene products

 - GoPro Hero 7: This camera is great to take on your travels, as it’s small, durable, and allows you to capture pictures and videos of your entire journey, both in the water and out.

 - Anker Portable Phone Charger: Pack a portable charger to keep your phone charged after taking all those amazing Italy Instagramable photos.

 - Selfie Stick with Tripod: For what to pack for Mexico for your phone, you should make sure you have a selfie stick with a tripod to take all of those awesome selfies.

-Don’t Forget These Items:
+Don’t Forget Your Medications:

 - Pain Relief: you know what works best for you, bring your favorite products from home for headaches, joint, and muscle pain

 - Constipation Relief: Traveler’s constipation is real and you don’t want to be uncomfortable while on vacation.

 - Sea Bands & Non-Drowsy Dramamine — If you’re prone to motion sickness I strongly recommend adding Sea Bands to your Mexico packing list especially if you are taking excursions to see the Arch or taking a day trip to Tulum.

 I am not one of those people who can pack for two weeks in a carry on but after years of traveling, I have learned to leave somethings behind.